xinweny/book-keeper/README.md

-# Book Keeper 📚
+# 📚 Book Keeper 📚

-A take-home assignment to build a full-stack web application for book inventory management, built in Python and Typescript.
+A take-home assignment for a book inventory management application, built as a full-stack web application in Python and Typescript.

 Check out the live demo [here](http://TODO)! 👈

 ## Features

-- **Create** books, authors and genres
+- **CREATE** books, authors and genres
-- **Filter** books based on title, author, genre, isbn and publication date range
+- **FILTER** books based on title, author, genre, isbn and publication date range
-- **List** display of books in a data table
+- **LIST** books to be displayed in a data table
-- **Export** filtered rows to CSV and JSON formats
+- **EXPORT** filtered rows to CSV and JSON formats

 ## Project structure

+I implemented both horizontal and vertical slice organization, dividing both the frontend and backend folders into modules that represents a distinct feature - within each module, code is divided by their roles (layers).
+I find that this provides a good balance between modularity, flexibility and ease of understanding as projects scale.

 ```sh
 .